larshollingsed/06-23-catering/README.md

 ### What we should be able to do
+  * - add an employee
+  * - delete an employee
-  * - add/delete/modify an employee
+  * - modify an employee
+  * - add an event
+  * - delete an event
-  * - add/delete/modify a event
+  * - modify an event
   * - attach one or many events to one or many employees
   * - calculate how much an employee earned (possibly over a given time period)
   * - calculate how many hours an employee worked (possibly over a given time       period)